 For most professionals, this is the actual story.
 Not replacement, but a forced shift in what the job requires.
 That shift is not painless.
 Skills that used to matter less now matter more.
 Work that used to fill time will not be replaced by identical work at a lower level; it will be replaced by an expectation of higher-value output from the same number of working hours.

-MIT research published this week reinforces the pattern.
-Rather than a sudden employment cliff, the evidence shows a slower, more uneven reshaping of work, varying significantly by industry, employer, and role.
-There isn't one AI transition happening at the same pace everywhere.
+Other labor-market research reinforces the pattern.
+Rather than one sudden employment cliff, the evidence points to a slower, uneven reshaping of work that varies by industry, employer, and role.
+There is not one AI transition happening at the same pace everywhere.
 There are thousands of them, at different stages.

 The Question That Actually Matters